-In 1944, Dr. William Lennox developed the Seizure Unit, the first comprehensive pediatric epilepsy unit in the world.
-Since it founding, the program has remained at the forefront of pediatric epilepsy under Drs.
-Cesare Lombroso and Gregory Holmes and today under the leadership of Dr. Blaise Bourgeois.
+1944 Dr. William Lennox developed the Seizure Unit, the first comprehensive pediatric epilepsy unit in the world.
+Since its founding, the program has remained at the forefront of pediatric epilepsy under Drs.
+Cesare Lombroso and Gregory Holmes and today under the leadership of Dr. Philip Pearl.

 1952–1962 Dr. Randolph Byers assumed the leadership of Neurology.
-Like his predecessor, Dr. Byers’ accomplishments were groundbreaking.
-He was the first to link environmental lead exposure to long term cognitive and learning disorders in children.
-His studies on kernicterus, spinal muscular atrophty, inflammatory disorders of the central nervous system, and other pediatric neurological disorders form the basis for much of our current clinical understanding.
+Among his groundbreaking accomplishments, he was the first to link environmental lead exposure to long-term cognitive and learning disorders in children.
+His studies on kernicterus, spinal muscular atrophy, inflammatory disorders of the central nervous system and other pediatric neurological disorders form the basis for much of our clinical understanding today.

-1990–2005 Dr. Joseph Volpe succeeded Dr. Barlow as Bronson Crothers Professor of Harvard Medical School and Neurologist-in-Chief at Boston Children's Hospital.
-During his tenure, Dr. Basil Darras was appointed as the Training Program Director while the size and scope of the Child Neurology Residency Training Program was substantially increased.
+1990–2005 Dr. Joseph Volpe was appointed Neurologist-in-Chief in 1990.
+During his tenure, the size and scope of the Child Neurology Residency Training Program grew substantially, and Dr. Basil Darras became the Training Program Director.
 Dr. Volpe fostered the development of subspecialty clinical programs, with particular emphasis on Fetal/Neonatal Neurology.
-His tenure was notable for the recruitment of 20 new faculty, including Dr. Michael Greenberg, who led the Division of Neuroscience.
+His tenure was notable for the recruitment of 20 new faculty.

 2005–Present Dr. Scott Pomeroy succeeded Dr. Volpe as Bronson Crothers Professor and Neurologist-in-Chief in 2005.
 His tenure has been marked by continued growth of the Boston Children’s Hospital Neurology Residency Training Program, a commitment to translational neuroscience, growing support of high quality clinical neuroscience research and the development of several exciting new subspecialty clinical programs.